Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

   For detailed information, see [Edit an attribute set](../Integration/02_ManageAttributeSets.md#edit-an-attribute-set).

 - [DELETE]
   Click this button to delete the selected attribute set.
 This button is only displayed, when the checkbox of at least one attribute set is selected.

-  [comment]: <> (Mostly not possible to delete an attribute set -> no integration procedure to delete an attribute set -> why is the button still existing?
-Not working... )
+An attribute set cannot be deleted if any attribute is assigned to it.

 The list displays all attribute sets.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.